MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

  * As a player, I would like the game's website to be easy to navigate and understand.

     - The navigation bar allows the player to navigate through all sections.
-    - The player can come back from any page or section in the web to the landing page.
+    - The player can come back from any page or section on the web to the landing page.
-    - A popup system has been implemented to have a better navigation on the page.
+    - A pop-up system has been implemented to have a better navigation on the page.

 * As a player, I would love to have fun playing the game.

     - The game use images to show the computer and player choice and has a result section that offers feedback of the game status at all times.
     - The error page shows a funny gif to enjoy even the most bitter situation.
-    - In the Rules section players can find a game story section that describes the reason why this game became known.
+    - In the Rules section, players can find a game story section that describes the reason why this game became known.

 * As a player, I would like to have a complete explanation of the game rules.

-    - The rules secttion offers 2 section that have easy instrucctions to understand the game logic.
+    - The rules section offers 2 sections that have easy instructions to understand the game logic.

 * As a player, I would like the game controls to be easy to use.

     - The button section in the game section allows the player to make a choice to play the game each round.
-    - The navigation bar is easy to use and undestand to navigate through the web.
+    - The navigation bar is easy to use and understand, navigating through the web.
 * As a player, I would like to know about the score and each round winner at any moment during the gameplay.

-    - The scoreboard section allways shows the game score.
+    - The scoreboard section always shows the game score.

 * As a player, I would like to be able to play the game on different devices.

-    - The web is fully responsive in all devices and it has a landscape view block for a better responsiveness.
+    - The web is fully responsive in all devices, and it has a landscape view block for a better responsiveness.

     ### Code Validation

 * The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - W3C Markup Validator found no erros or warnings on index.html
+    - W3C Markup Validator found no errors or warnings on index.html
-    - W3C Markup Validator found no erros or warnings on errorpage.html
+    - W3C Markup Validator found no errors or warnings on errorpage.html

     -  W3C CSS Validator found an error on line 229 padding-top, to many values or values not recognized.
     -  W3C CSS Validator also shows 5 warnings: